flutter/plugins/packages/in_app_purchase/in_app_purchase/README.md

 * [Accessing platform specific product or purchase properties](#accessing-platform-specific-product-or-purchase-properties)
 * [Presenting a code redemption sheet (iOS 14)](#presenting-a-code-redemption-sheet-ios-14)

+**Note:** It is not necessary to depend on `com.android.billingclient:billing` in your own app's `android/app/build.gradle` file.
+If you choose to do so know that conflicts might occur.

 ### Listening to purchase updates

 In your app's `initState` method, subscribe to any incoming purchases.
 These